cvanloo/mmvm/README.md

 }
 ```

-Depending on the `mod`, the disposition valuse have to be interpreted in different ways.
+Depending on the `mod`, the disposition values have to be interpreted in different ways.
 This method basically encodes what is described in the "NOTES:" section on the last page of the 8086 specification:

 ![A screenshot from the NOTES section of the last page of the 8086 specification.](./8086_spec_notes.png)